Foundation for Ecological Security

-The Foundation for Ecological Security (FES) is a registered non-profit organization based in Anand, Gujarat, India working towards the ecological restoration and conservation of land and water resources in ecologically fragile, degraded, and marginalized regions of India, through concentrated and collective efforts of village communities.
+The Foundation for Ecological Security (FES) is a registered non-profit organization based in Anand, Gujarat, India, working towards the ecological restoration and conservation of land and water resources in ecologically fragile, degraded, and marginalized regions of India through the concentrated and collective efforts of village communities.

-FES has been involved in assisting the restoration, management, and governance of Common Property Land Resources since 1986.
+FES has been involved in assisting in the restoration, management, and governance of common property land resources since 1986.
 The organization uses a holistic approach to resource management by intertwining principles of nature conservation and local self-governance in order to accelerate ecological restoration, as well as improve the living conditions of the poor.

-Most of FES’s efforts are concentrated in the dryland regions of the country; however, the landscapes worked on are as diverse as scrublands, tidal mudflats, dense forests, ravines, grasslands, farm fields, and water bodies.
+Most of FES's efforts are concentrated in the dryland regions of the country; however, the landscapes worked on are as diverse as scrublands, tidal mudflats, dense forests, ravines, grasslands, farm fields, and water bodies.

 Mission

-Registered under the Societies Registration Act XXI 1860, the Foundation for Ecological Security was set up in 2001 to strengthen the “massive and critical task of ecological restoration” and improve the governance of natural resources in India.
+Registered under the Societies Registration Act XXI 1860, the Foundation for Ecological Security was set up in 2001 to strengthen the "massive and critical task of ecological restoration" and improve the governance of natural resources in India.

-According to their website, the mission statement of the organization is, “As ‘ecological security’ is the foundation of sustainable and equitable development, the Foundation for Ecological Security (FES) is committed to strengthening, reviving or restoring, where necessary, the process of ecological succession and the conservation of land, forest and water resources in the country.”
+According to their website, the mission statement of the organization is, "As 'ecological security' is the foundation of sustainable and equitable development, the Foundation for Ecological Security (FES) is committed to strengthening, reviving or restoring, where necessary, the process of ecological succession and the conservation of land, forest and water resources in the country."

-Given its presence at various levels of governance – from villages and districts to the state and national level – FES is well poised to voice local concerns on regional, national and global platforms.

-Strategic Overview

-For two decades, FES has steadfastly sought to improve the ecological and economic outcomes for India's rural people by pursuing the Promise of Commons; a sustainable, longer-term vision for the gender-equitable and inclusive community-led governance of our natural resources.

-India's declared national and global commitments enable a greater alignment between legal mandate, policy intent, local capacity, and agency and leadership of local communities.
-For true transformation, there is a compelling need to change the system so that programmes and policies connect ecosystems to rural economic opportunities.

-Our presence at various levels of governance, from villages and districts to the state and national level, and a deep understanding of the existing structural barriers that are deeply embedded in the system, has led to a further refining of FES' role: to be a convenor, connector and enabler, focused on institutional sustainability for change within and across states.
-Our work may thus be regarded against four action areas: